How to Answer, ‘What's Your Expected Salary?’

 4. Now it’s time to give a number, not a range

 At some point, you have to commit.
-By the second interview (or certainly the third, if the process lasts that long), you’ve likely learned what you need to know about the job and how success will be measured, you’ve met team members, and you’ve already shared the salary range you were considering — or the employer has shared the figure they’ve budgeted for the position.
-The candidate’s salary expectations, and whether the employer can meet them, remain the only major unsettled questions.
-So when an employer now asks you to give your expected salary, you have to be ready to give a number, not a range.
+By the second interview (or certainly the third interview, if the process lasts that long), you’ve likely learned what you need to know about the job and how success will be measured, you’ve met team members, and you’ve shared the salary range you were considering — or the employer has shared the figure they’ve budgeted for the position.
+The candidate’s compensation expectations, and whether the employer can meet them, remain the only major unsettled questions.
+So, when an employer now asks you to give your expected salary, you have to be ready to give a number, not a range.

 Factor in all you’ve learned during your research and the interview process as you consider how to answer the salary expectation question.
 Are the responsibilities and the stress level about what you expected when you applied for the position?
 Will you manage people or processes the original job posting didn’t mention?
 Perhaps most importantly, what employee benefits, perks and bonus opportunities will be included in the compensation package.
 Robert Half research found that 47% of survey respondents said they're seeing candidates negotiate both salary and non-salary perks such as increased time off and remote work options.